sachin-qgem/PBMC-reproducible/README.md

 **Objective:** Reproduce the PBMC3k dataset analysis from First Principles.

-**!!!THIS IS EXPLICITLY FOR SINGLE DONOR ONLY AT THIS MOMENT.
-DEVELOPMENT GOING ON FOR MULTI_DONOR, BATCH INTEGRATION AND CORRECTION!!!**
+**⚠️⚠️⚠️THIS IS EXPLICITLY FOR SINGLE DONOR ONLY AT THIS MOMENT.
+DEVELOPMENT GOING ON FOR MULTI_DONOR, BATCH INTEGRATION AND CORRECTION⚠️⚠️⚠️**

 This is NOT a tutorial.
 This is a **Forensic Reconstruction**.
 We are auditing the pipeline to validate our Theory of Variance.
 We assume the standard pipeline might be flawed and requires rigorous computational proof at every structural node.